Illinois License Hold on Out-of-State Residents

 3. You have never held an Illinois driver's license but received a DUI while driving in Illinois.
 As a result, another state refuses to issue you a license, or cancels, threatens to cancel or refuses to renew a license it previously issued.

 In each of these instances, the licensing state is likely to require a reinstatement order from Illinois.
-If you live within 30 miles of the Illinois border, the application process must occur at a Secretary of State facility.
-If you live more than 30 miles outside the border, the entire out-of-state reinstatement process can take place through the mail by use of an Illinois Secretary of State out-of-state packet.
+The entire out-of-state reinstatement process can usually take place through the mail by use of an Illinois Secretary of State out-of-state packet, or you may have an in-person hearing.

 For the most part, the documentation requirements for an out-of-state resident are the same as for an Illinois Resident.
 (See, Driver's License Reinstatement Procedures.)
 Nevertheless, out-of-state applications present some special challenges.